Rokiis1/roadmap/types_of_testing/dynamic_testing/non_functional_testing/usability_testing.md

 Accessibility testing may include **keyboard-only navigation**, **screen-reader compatibility**, **visible focus indicators**, **logical focus order**, **text alternatives**, **color contrast**, **text resizing**, **zoom behavior**, **form labels**, **error identification**, **reduced-motion preferences** and **semantic structure** that assistive technologies can interpret.

+For **keyboard testing**, the tester should verify that important functionality can be reached and operated without requiring a mouse or touch input.
+Focus should remain visible, move through the interface in a logical order and not become trapped in a component without a way to continue or return.

+For **screen-reader testing**, the tester should evaluate whether important content, controls, labels, states and feedback are communicated meaningfully through assistive technology.

+For **text alternatives**, meaningful non-text content such as informative images should provide an appropriate textual alternative where required.
+Decorative content should not create unnecessary information for assistive-technology users.

+For **color and visual presentation**, important information should not depend only on color.
+Text and important interface elements should provide sufficient contrast according to the applicable accessibility requirements.

+For **resizing and zoom**, content should remain readable and usable at the required zoom or text-resizing levels without important information or functionality becoming unavailable.

+For **forms**, controls should have understandable labels, instructions should be available where necessary and validation errors should identify the affected input and communicate what needs to be corrected.

+For **motion and animation**, interfaces should respect applicable reduced-motion preferences and avoid interactions that unnecessarily depend on motion where this creates an accessibility barrier.

+For **semantic structure**, headings, landmarks, controls and other interface elements should use appropriate structure so that assistive technologies can interpret the relationships and purpose of the content.

-Automated accessibility tools can support different types of checks. **axe** can detect accessibility issues in web pages and support developer or browser-based testing, **WAVE** provides visual feedback about accessibility problems directly on a page and **Lighthouse** includes automated accessibility audits alongside other web quality checks.
+Automated accessibility tools can support some of these checks. **axe** can detect accessibility issues in web pages and support developer or browser-based testing. **WAVE** provides visual feedback about accessibility problems directly on a page, while **Lighthouse** includes automated accessibility audits alongside other web quality checks.
 These tools can identify some accessibility problems, but they do not replace manual testing.

 Free screen readers such as **NVDA** on Windows and **Orca** on Linux can be used to evaluate how content and controls are presented through assistive technology.

+Accessibility findings should identify the **problem**, record the **evidence or location**, describe the **effect on the user** and relate the problem to the applicable accessibility requirement when required by the project.

+For the registration example, a **Create Account** control that cannot be reached using the keyboard may prevent a keyboard-only user from completing registration.
+The finding should identify the affected control, how the problem was reproduced and the resulting user impact.

 In a typical QA workflow, accessibility checks should be performed alongside usability testing throughout development rather than being postponed as a separate late-stage activity.